wyattmitchell/webexmon/README.md

 ## Use Case
 In K-12 environments students with Webex access may be able to create spaces outside of admin view and misuse the technology.
-Granular control is on the horizon but until it arrives this container and script can be used to match newly student created Webex spaces then transfer ownership to an administrator and remove other users or delete the space entirely.
+This container and script can be used to match student created Webex spaces then add an administrator as moderator and remove other users or delete the space entirely.

 The intent is to provide ongoing monitoring of newly created spaces and move those under the control of school teachers or administrators.